Overview

 In addition, the Investment Management Services section was updated to clarify how billing for

 assets-under-management fees is calculated.
-Specifically, we clarified that each client is charged a
+Specifically, we clarified that advisory fees are

 2